Winter can sometimes be the busiest time for plumbers to install new hot water systems.

 Check for rust & leaks – any sign of corrosion, water leak or dropping around the safety valve is a sure fire sign that your system is in trouble.

 Sacrificial anode – rolls off the tongue, doesn’t it?
 These important little metal rods are used to prevent corrosion inside your hot water system.
 Over time, they can degrade and should, therefore, be replaced regularly.
-You can check your system manual to see what the manufacturers’ recommendations are.
+Check your system manual (or search the internet) to see what the manufacturers’ recommendations are.

-We are experienced in carrying out full water system services or if it’s an old system and you are looking to replace it we work with a multitude of well-known brands such as Rheem, Dux, Rinnai and Vulcan and will provide you with unbiased advice depending on your budgets and needs.
+We are experienced in carrying out full water system services, or, if it’s an old system and you are looking to replace it, we work with a number of well-known brands such as Rheem, Dux, Rinnai and Vulcan and will provide you with unbiased advice depending on your budgets and needs.